 As for the consumer loan portfolio, the expected credit losses are calculated on a portfolio basis.
 The receivables are grouped into monthly buckets based on days past due.
-It is considered that a significant increase in credit risk occurs when a receivable or its part is more than 30 days past due.
+It is considered that a significant increase in credit risk occurs when receivable or its part is more than 30 days past due.

-If the above reasons for a significant increase in credit risk have passed, the Group reclassifies these financial assets from stage 2 to stage 1 and recognises an allowance of 12 months' expected credit losses.
+If the Bank considers that the above-mentioned indicators of significant increased credit risk are no longer met, the Bank reclassifies these financial assets from stage 2 to stage 1, and recognises 12-month expected credit losses.